mpostol/OPC-UA-OOI/Networking/SemanticData/README.PubSubMTF.md

 ## Acknowledgment

-I would like to thank [Gary Workman](https://www.linkedin.com/in/gary-workman-486663161/), [Michał Morawski](https://orcid.org/0000-0002-8902-1259), [Michel Condemine](https://www.linkedin.com/in/opcfrance/), and [Jayachandran Rameshbabu](https://www.linkedin.com/in/jayachandran-rameshbabu-483848a9/) for their feedback, cooperation and of course friendship.
+I would like to thank [Gary Workman](https://www.linkedin.com/in/gary-workman-486663161/), [Michał Morawski](https://orcid.org/0000-0002-8902-1259), [Michel Condemine](https://www.linkedin.com/in/opcfrance/), [Jayachandran Rameshbabu](https://www.linkedin.com/in/jayachandran-rameshbabu-483848a9/), and [Stéphane Potier](https://www.linkedin.com/in/potier/) for their feedback, cooperation and of course friendship.

 ## Glossary